nitrictech/docs/docs/getting-started.md

 npm run dev
 ```

-Take a look in the `hello.ts` file, you'll see it declares an API named `main` with a single route `GET /hello/:name`.
+Take a look at the `hello.ts` file, you'll see it declares an API named `main` with a single route `GET /hello/:name`.

 After your function is run, it will register itself with the server.
 All the APIs are locally hosted under the path: